Mississippi Central Railroad

-Mississippi Central Railroad (reporting mark MSCI) is a short line railroad that operates three disconnected tracks: 51 miles from Oxford, Mississippi to Grand Junction, Tennessee; 11 miles in Iuka Mississippi, and 46 miles from Corinth, Mississippi to Red Bay, Alabama.
+Mississippi Central Railroad (reporting mark MSCI) is a short line railroad that operates two disconnected tracks: 51 miles from Oxford, Mississippi to Grand Junction, Tennessee, and 46 miles from Corinth, Mississippi to Red Bay, Alabama.
 It was formerly owned by Pioneer Railcorp, which was acquired by Patriot Rail.
 The railroad's principal commodities are aggregates and food products.
 The MSCI offers connections to the BNSF Railway in Holly Springs, the Norfolk Southern Railway in Grand Junction, and Canadian Pacific Kansas City in Corinth.

-Mississippi Central purchased the assets of the Tishomingo Railroad near Iuka in 2009.
+Mississippi Central purchased the assets of the Tishomingo Railroad near Iuka, Mississippi, in 2009.
+However, as of 2022, the line near Iuka is no longer operated.
 In 2013 the Mississippi Central purchased the Redmont Railway.